-Dr. Darin Detwiler, assistant dean and director of Northeastern’s Master of Science in Regulatory Affairs of Food and Food Industries program, says these questions absolutely matter and are critical for people to ask, because knowing where and how your food is handled can actually be a matter of life and death.
+Darin Detwiler, assistant dean of Northeastern’s Master of Science in Regulatory Affairs program, says these questions absolutely matter and are critical for people to ask, because knowing where and how your food is handled can actually be a matter of life and death.
 The Center for Disease Control (CDC) estimates that, each year, 48 million people—one in six Americans—contract a foodborne illness, resulting in 128,000 hospitalizations and 3,000 deaths.

 Luckily, Detwiler says the food safety industry has changed dramatically in the past 25 years.
 Since the Jack in the Box E.coli outbreak in 1993—which sickened over 700 people and resulted in 171 hospitalizations and four deaths—the FDA and other health authorities have continued to make positive strides by passing legislation to improve the safety, quality, and authenticity of our global food supply.

 Since food today is sourced, packaged, and distributed around the world, it is difficult for health authorities to ensure global food safety.
 Thus, we, as consumers, now rely on the invaluable expertise of food safety specialists, who help uphold these evolving regulations, to ensure our health and safety on a daily basis.
 As the demand for these professionals grows, find out what they do, how much they earn, and how to break into the discipline.

 Download Our Free Guide to Breaking into Regulatory Affairs